TheOnlyMiki/412_OpenCV_lab/README.md

 # Submission

 ### Eclass
-Recording a video for your robot that handle the task, and submitting the video on eclass.
+Recording a video for your robot that handle the task, and submitting the video on eclass.(Note: If the file is >100MB, you can instead submit a link to the file on UofA's Google Drive, and do not forget sharing your Google Drvie.)

 ### Github
-submit your code, and finish answer.md
+Submitting your code, and finishing Answer.md

 # Reference